 - Clicky by Yoast

-If you’re interested in user testing, Hotjar even has a way to recruit participants and conduct testing on your site — the tool helps handle contacting participants and paying them for their input.
+Pro Tip: If you’re looking to conduct more in-depth research into user activity, the Hotjar plugin also features user testing.
+Hotjar has a way to recruit participants and conduct testing on your site — the tool helps handle contacting participants and paying them for their input.

 2. Crazy Egg